Who is Monster on The Masked Singer?

 — ruby (@rubynaldrett) January 5, 2020

-Some followers are guessing that British rapper Large Narstie is the celeb within the blue furry costume.
+Some followers are guessing that British rapper Massive Narstie is the movie star within the blue furry costume.

-Rap artist Large Narstie is greatest recognized for When the Bassline Drops – his single with Craig David – and different grime hits.
-He has additionally change into an web and tv persona in recent times after showing on the Gogglebox celeb particular, Would I Lie To You?
-And Large Fats Quiz of the Yr.
-He hosts his personal chat present – The Large Narstie Present – on Channel four.
+Rap artist Massive Narstie is greatest recognized for When the Bassline Drops – his single with Craig David – and different grime hits.
+He has additionally turn into an web and tv character lately after showing on the Gogglebox movie star particular, Would I Lie To You?
+And Massive Fats Quiz of the Yr.
+He hosts his personal chat present – The Massive Narstie Present – on Channel four.

-Some viewers thought Monster’s “big personality” was a reference to Large Narstie’s stage identify.
+Some viewers thought Monster’s “big personality” was a reference to Massive Narstie’s stage identify.

 — Deb Mutch (@DebMutch) January 5, 2020